Volkswagen Golf R review – the ultimate Golf

 While it may disappoint some drivers after more involvement, the latest Volkswagen Golf R is only available with an automatic gearbox.
 It’s hardly surprising, though, because most buyers of the previous-generation model got it with an automatic transmission, and with such low demand VW decided to axe the manual gearbox completely.
 Personally we’ve found that the lack of a manual gearbox doesn’t diminish the driving experience too much.

-It’s worth noting that some of these gripes will have been rectified with the latest facelift of the Golf R that we’re yet to drive.
-We have tested the standard facelifted model’s new infotainment setup, however, and can confirm that while the frustrating-to-use touch control slider is still present, it’s at least now more responsive and gets backlit buttons for easier use in the dark.
+We’re happy that most of the Golf’s (and thus Golf R’s) ergonomic and infotainment-based gripes have been rectified with the latest facelift.
+While the frustrating-to-use touch control slider is still present, it’s at least now more responsive and gets backlit buttons for easier use in the dark.
 The larger centre infotainment screen itself is now much easier to use thanks to improved software and shortcut functions.
+However, even though the rest of the Golf range gets more conventional buttons on the steering wheel rather than the pre-facelift touch-sensitive ones, the Golf R’s bespoke steering wheel still gets these user-unfriendly controls.

-On a range-topping model like this, we feel that the optional heated seats and reversing camera should be standard.
-There are plenty of other options to tempt you to spend more, including a Performance Pack that adds extra sporty features and a higher top speed, along with a useful head-up display.
+While the Golf R doesn’t really have any trim levels as such, there are plenty of other options to tempt you to spend more, including a Performance Pack that adds extra sporty features and a higher top speed, along with a GPS-based lap timer.
 The Performance Pack is a tempting extra, especially as the bigger spoiler and wheels make it stand out against the Volkswagen Golf R-Line trim level.

 MPG, running costs & CO2

-Officially, the Volkswagen Golf R will return up to 35.8mpg, with the R 20 Years special edition getting 34.9mpg.
-In any case, that’s slightly better than its main rivals.
+Officially, the Volkswagen Golf R will return up to 33mpg.
+In any case, that’s about on par with its main rivals, and a whopping 7mpg down on the GTI.
 The Audi S3 and Hyundai i30 N will both return around 34mpg, but you would struggle to notice the difference in the real world.
 Of course, if you exploit all the Golf R’s full performance then your fuel consumption will dramatically increase, but economy of around 30mpg should be achievable in normal driving.
 It’s worth noting that hot hatchbacks like this tend to favour super-unleaded fuel, which is more expensive than standard unleaded petrol.

 Engines, drive & performance

-That brings a couple of benefits.
-The first is that the 0-62mph time is far quicker than any front-driven hatchback can manage; taking just 4.7 seconds to reach 62mph from a standstill (4.6 seconds in the R 20 Years).
-The R is only beaten by the much more powerful Audi RS 3 and Mercedes-AMG A 45 S. Another upshot is that the Golf R feels secure even in wet weather, not that we’d advise exploring its performance in torrential downpours.
+The R is only beaten by the much more powerful Audi RS 3 and Mercedes-AMG A 45 S. Another upshot to the four-wheel drive system is that the Golf R feels secure even in wet weather, not that we’d advise exploring its performance in torrential downpours.

 Interior & comfort